 Erb’s palsy is a type of medical condition which can cause weakness or full or partial paralysis of the upper arm.
 It commonly results from stretching and tearing of the brachial plexus nerves, a network of nerves located in the shoulder that controls arm movement, during delivery.
 It is also regarded as a largely preventable injury with proper medical management.

 Why Wagner Reese?

-- Proven Trial Attorneys: Over 150+ years of Combined Experience
+- Over 150+ years of Combined Experience

-- A Record of Success: Millions in Compensation Recovered
+- Millions in Compensation Recovered

 If you have a potential case involving Erb’s palsy, brachial plexus, or birth-related injury, exploring whether medical malpractice may be to blame is the first step in your legal journey.
-By placing your trust in Wagner Reese and our proven medical malpractice attorneys, you can learn more about your rights and options, and gain the support of unwavering advocates who can guide you toward the justice and financial compensation you deserve.
+By placing your trust in Wagner Reese and our proven birth injury attorneys, you can learn more about your rights and options, and gain the support of unwavering advocates who can guide you toward the justice and financial compensation you deserve.

 Discuss your potential case with an attorney from Wagner Reese.
 Call (888) 204-8440 or contact us online for a FREE case evaluation.